vectordotdev/vector/website/docs/reference/transforms/dedupe.md

 #### match

 The field names considered when deciding if an Event is a duplicate.
-Incompatible with the "fields.ignore" option.
+This can also be globally set via the [global `log_schema` options][docs.reference.global-options#log_schema].Incompatible with the `fields.ignore` option.

 </Field>